webpack/webpack.js.org/src/content/blog/2020-10-10-webpack-5-release.md

 So what does the release mean?
 It means we finished doing breaking changes.
-Many refactorings has been done to up-level the architecture and create a good base for future features (and current features).
+Many refactorings have been done to up-level the architecture and create a good base for future features (and current features).

 So when is the time to upgrade?
 It depends.
 There is a good chance that upgrading fails and you would need to give it a second or 3rd try.